Support the Study of Migrations

 We provide support for innovate thinkers, scholars, artists, and change makers at Cornell and beyond to better our understandings of interdisciplinary, multispecies migration.
 With your support, we can continue to provide generous funding for research, professional development, and creative work that puts migration at the forefront.

 We fund Cornell professors Beth Lyon, Gilly Leshed, and Martin van Schinjndel in their work with the Xenophobia Meter Project: Tracking Xenophobic Twitter Speech to Inform (and Shift) Policy.

 "Creating this internet platform is a way to say, 'This is wrong – and someone is paying attention to it,'" says Lyon.

 We support community college faculty in New York State as they develop curricula around themes of racism, dispossession, and migration.

-Our annual summer institute brings together emerging migration scholars over two weeks.
+We've hosted three annual summer institute that bring together emerging migrations scholars over two weeks.
 The inaugural institute in 2021 was "Cartographies of Racial Justice Beyond Borders: Territories of Dispossession and Migration."